 But to help you with planning a rough route, here’s a quick look at my 10 favourite places to visit in Ireland.

-Dublin is by far Ireland’s most popular city for tourists, with millions flocking here every year, regardless of whether they are on a calm family holiday or an outrageous stag do.
+Dublin is by far Ireland’s most popular city for tourists (according to official tourism statistics), with millions flocking here every year, regardless of whether they are on a calm family holiday or an outrageous stag do.

 Attractions such as the Guinness factory and Temple Bar are among Ireland’s most visited attractions, and this city definitely lives up to the hype!